Last updated 30 April 2026

 Consent, which may be expressed or implied, also operates as a defence to the tort of battery.

-A specific defence that applies to sport is that of ‘dangerous recreational activity’ under s 19 of the Civil Liability Act 2003 (Qld).
-A dangerous recreational activity is one that is ‘… engaged in for enjoyment, relaxation or leisure that involves a significant degree of risk of physical harm to a person’.
+A specific defence that applies to sport is that of ‘dangerous recreational activity’ under s 19 the Civil Liability Act 2003 (Qld).
+In Queensland, a dangerous recreational activity is one which is ‘… engaged in for enjoyment, relaxation or leisure that involves a significant degree of risk of physical harm to a person’.
 If someone is injured from an obvious risk (i.e. a risk that is obvious to a reasonable person in the same circumstances) of such an activity, there is no liability imposed, regardless of whether the injured person was in fact aware of the risk.